Skip to main content

 A control is not complete because code exists.

-Deployment configuration, owner assignment, provider transition, alerting, recovery drills, and production proof are required before a local implementation is marked complete.
+Migration state, deployment configuration, owner assignment, provider transition, alerting, recovery drills, and production proof are required before a local implementation is described as operational.

 Report a vulnerability